 The concept of Emotional Intelligence (EQ) emerged in the 1990s.
 It has up until now been viewed as an individual competency.
 There is no denying the positive impact that individual EQ has had on individuals in the workplace.
-However, most work done today, is done in teams and thus a focus is moving on how to make teams as effective as possible.
+However, most work done today is done in teams and, thus, the focus is moving on to how to make teams as effective as possible.

 Putting a group of emotionally intelligent individuals together, does not automatically create an emotionally intelligent team.
 A team takes on its own character, separate from the characters of the individuals.
 Team EQ is more complicated than individual EQ because teams interact at more levels.

 According to Daniel Goleman’s definition of individual EQ, the major characteristics of Emotional Intelligence are: